JSON Formatter & Validator

 How to Use JSON Formatter

-Paste Your JSON
+Paste or Load JSON

-Copy your JSON data and paste it into the input box.
-You can also click the upload button to load a .json file from your computer.
+Copy your JSON data and paste it into the input box, click the upload button to load a .json file, or enter a URL to fetch JSON directly from an API endpoint.

 Choose Your Mode